Jenkins' Town Lyceum Building

-Jenkins' Town Lyceum Building, also known as Jenkintown Library, is a historic lyceum and library building located at Jenkintown, Montgomery County, Pennsylvania.
-The original building was built in 1839, and expanded in 1909–1910.
+The Jenkins' Town Lyceum Building, also known as the Jenkintown Library, is an historic American lyceum and library building located in Jenkintown, Montgomery County, Pennsylvania.

+It was added to the National Register of Historic Places in 1979.

+History and architectural features

+The original building was built in 1839, and was then expanded between 1909 and 1910.
 It is a two-story, fieldstone building with a gable roof and a one-story rear wing and addition.
 It features a two-story, columned portico with a flagstone floor.
 The Reading Room and Lambert Memorial Room have notable decorations.

 It was added to the National Register of Historic Places in 1979.